Unemployment in South Korea: Gender inequality

-A multitude of practices concerning gender inequality has led to a larger unemployment rate of women in the workforce of South Korea.
-Employment discrimination, private sector policies and a lack of women's bargaining power in employee relations emphasised by both State and private policy all contribute to the unemployment rate.
+A multitude of practices concerning gender inequality has led to a larger unemployment rate of women in the workforce in South Korea.
+Employment discrimination, private sector policies, and a lack of women's bargaining power in employee relations emphasized by both State and private policy all contribute to the unemployment rate.
 In 2010, Korea had the third-lowest gender gap in employment out of 34 OECD countries, with 62.3% of women between the ages of 25 and 65 employed.
 Economists put this large gap down to traditional Confucian beliefs continuing to hold strong within Korean society, where the family unit is the most important aspect of one's life.
-This belief fosters continued gender segregation in the labour force.
-Combined with a lack of childcare centres, difficulties negotiating wage, and an already-existing gender wage gap, South Korean women are vastly under-employed.
+This belief fosters continued gender segregation in the labor force.
+Combined with a lack of childcare centers, difficulties negotiating wages, and an already-existing gender wage gap, South Korean women are vastly under-employed.

 Preference for higher education

 The Republic of Korea maintains one of the highest rates of educated populations in the world.
 According to the Organisation for Economic Cooperation and Development (OECD), approximately 70 per-cent of 25-34 year olds in the Republic of Korea have completed some form of tertiary education.
 Between the early 1980s and mid-2000s, the country's tertiary education rate had increased to five times its original rate.
 The graduates of top Korean Universities overwhelmingly hold high-ranking positions within government, business and industry.
-This devotion to learning, however, skews the unemployment rate as many young adults because technically unemployed due to their decisions to remain in schooling.
+This devotion to learning, however, skews the unemployment rate as many young adults are technically unemployed due to their decisions to remain in schooling.
 The hyper-competitive nature of the Korean education system prompts some students to study over 16 hours a day at school, before-school and after-school programs called hagwons (학원).
 As a result, students that also hold jobs are rare, vastly increasing the unemployment rate.